 03 Sep VAT on Disbursements

 Q: I am an IT consultant, operating through a VAT registered UK company.
 I am supplying consultancy services to another UK IT business.
-I have incurred hotel, travel and meal expenses, and charging these on to the company i am supplying services to.
+I have incurred hotel, travel and meal expenses, and charging these on to the company I am supplying services to.
 Can I treat these as disbursements, and therefore not charge any VAT on them?

 A. The treatment of recharged expenses is a common cause of VAT errors.
 A disbursement is where you act on behalf of your customer in arranging and paying for goods or services, but the underlying supply remains between the supplier and your customer.

-A common example of a disbursement is the Companies House filing fee.
+A common example of disbursement is the Companies House filing fee.
 Here the supply is between Companies House and the company, but it is common practice for an accountant to file and pay the fee on their client’s behalf.
 Because the ‘supply’ remains between Companies House and the client, the accountant can treat this payment as a disbursement, as long as the disbursed amount is clearly shown on an invoice separately from any other supply, and the exact cost is passed on.
 The accountant, therefore, does not need to account for VAT when they recharge this cost on to the client.

-This is important, as supplies such as rail travel, which is zero-rated when you purchase them, will have to be recharged at the same liability as the main supply.
+This is important, as supplies such as rail travel, which is zero-rated when you purchase them, will have to be recharged at the same liability as to the main supply.
 In your case, consultancy services are standard-rated, and therefore any recharge of their own expenses will follow this liability and also be standard rated.

 Guidance on how to show recharges and disbursements on your invoices can be found on the GOV.UK website VAT: costs or disbursements passed to customers